wavesplatform/docs.wavesplatform/docs/en/waves-node/node-api/transactions.md

 HTTP response codes:

-- 200 — the transaction is added to UTX pool.
+- 200: the transaction is added to the UTX pool.
-- 4xx or 501 — the transaction is rejected.
+- 4xx or 501: the transaction is rejected.
-- 500 or 503 — server error without specifying whether a transaction is added to the UTX pool or not.
+- 500 or 503: server error without specifying whether a transaction is added to the UTX pool or not.

 In the last case, check the transaction status (see the next step) or broadcast the same transaction (with the same ID) again.
 If you create and sign a new transaction with a different `timestamp` (default value is the current time), such a transaction has a different ID, so it may turn out that both transactions are executed, for example, two identical transfers to the same recipient.